Whatmore Surname

 Whatmore Last Name Statistics demography

-The religious devotion of those carrying the Whatmore last name is primarily Anglican (100%) in Ireland.
+The religious devotion of those bearing the surname is principally Anglican (100%) in Ireland.

-In The United States those holding the Whatmore last name are 3.18% more likely to be registered Democrats than the national average, with 56.41% being registered to vote for the party.
+In The United States those holding the Whatmore surname are 3.18% more likely to be registered with the Democratic Party than the national average, with 56.41% being registered with the party.

 The amount Whatmore earn in different countries varies greatly.
 In South Africa they earn 98.57% more than the national average, earning R 471,888 per year; in United States they earn 0.96% more than the national average, earning $43,562 USD per year and in Canada they earn 14.41% more than the national average, earning $56,842 CAD per year.